Telnaior/RtaB-Bot/README.md

 0.7.0 (planned)
  - Minigames!
 Pick one up during the game and survive the round to play it.
  - Also added bonus games, earned by winning three, six, and nine games in a row.

+0.6.4
+ - Bugfixes with !join/!quit/!start not caring about the playercount where they should

 0.6.3
  - Suspense chance now based on number of players, since larger boards get scarier sooner